xiangyuchu03/xiangyuchu03.github.io/index.md

 My research interests include 1) Developments of robotic surgical and medical systems and related algorithms; 2) Developments of nuanced manipulation skills on (deformable) objects and their applications in surgery and service; 3) Developments of agile locomotion systems and related algorithms / their applications on biomechanics.

-**&bull Opportunities available for researchers in medical robotics, with a focus on image-guided surgical intervention systems.**
+&bull  **Opportunities available for researchers in medical robotics, with a focus on image-guided surgical intervention systems.**

-**&bull The summer research application is open now.**
+&bull **The summer research application is open now.**

-**&bull CUHK students (undergraduate and MSc) interested in research are welcome to contact me via email to explore potential opportunities..**
+&bull **CUHK students (undergraduate and MSc) interested in research are welcome to contact me via email to explore potential opportunities.**

 ## News
 <ul id="news-list">